-Kev Q2 Progress on IDP IDP Strategic Performance Q1 Progress on the the date of Q3 Progress on Q4 Progress on Priority Annual Target Indicator Q1 Actual date of review Q2 Actual review Q3 Actual the date of review Q4 Actual the date of review Objective ensure that sound governance processes are developed and maintained Annual Target 1 IDP Document Q1 Actual Approved process plan Appointment of IDP steering Committee Consultative Meetings .
-0 Q2 Actual Consultative Meetings Q3 Actual Consultative Meetings Rep Forum Q4 Actual Approved IDP document was submitted to the different stakeholders
+Kev Q2 Progress on IDP IDP Strategic Performance Q1 Progress on the the date of Q3 Progress on Q4 Progress on Priority Objective Annual Target Indicator Q1 Actual date of review Q2 Actual review Q3 Actual the date of review Q4 Actual the date of review ensure that sound governance processes are developed and maintained 1 IDP Document Annual review of approved IDP conducted in terms of MSA and Approved process plan Appointment of IDP steering Committee The process plan has been submitted and approved by Council The Council And Management forms part of the IDP Consultative Meetings The first three phases of the IDP are complete Consultative Meetings Rep Forum Rep forum was held and all Mantsopa towns were represented also the provincial sector departments.
+Approved IDP The IDP was submitted to council after consultative process.
+The advert was placed in local media and MFMA Consultative Meetings Steering Committee.
+Technical Steering Committee was also appointed.
+The draft IDP was approve by Council and the document was submitted to the different stakeholders notice boards.